Skip to content

 Note: This agent is pre-configured for Google Gemini.
 However, the workflow can be easily adapted to use other model APIs like Ollama or OpenAI.

-Step 9.3: Configure the Workflow Components
+Step 12.3: Configure the MCP Server

 1. Add the Wanaku MCP Server

-Step 9.4: Configure the Workflow Components
+Step 12.4: Configure the Workflow Components

-Now, return to the agent workflow canvas to connect the settings to the visual components.
+Return to the agent workflow canvas to connect the settings to the visual components.

 1. Connect the MCP Tools